 However, over twenty years later, I can still scratch out that conversion diagram and convert deciliters to decaliters, or kilograms to grams on the back of a napkin with relative ease.

 “Different people learn differently” my father once told me.
 His first career was a school teacher, and over twenty five years he taught hundreds of different students.
 He was surprised by little, and was quite pragmatic.
 If colors helped you learn and remember, use colors.
 If mnemonics and little songs worked, try them.
 If images worked, go with the images.
 Try to involve most of your senses if you want to remember something, he said.
 Furthermore, if the system you are trying to use doesn’t work for you, make sure you clearly understand the concept, and then create your own.
-(These didactic sessions usually came from the depths of a newspaper, my Dad gazing at me through thick rimmed glasses with CBC Radio blasting from a radio in the background.)
+(These didactic sessions usually came from the depths of a newspaper, my Dad gazing at me over the rim of his glasses with CBC Radio blasting in the background.)

 When I started working with James Bach, he talked about using mnemonics for testing.
 I was familiar with, and had used most of his published mnemonics, but I had never memorized them.
-I used them more for analysis, or once in a while I’d scrawl one out on an index card and try to use it when testing.
-They seemed much more suited to analysis and planning though, and I was able to use them to generate extremely effective test strategies and plans.
+I used them more for analysis prior to testing.
+They seemed suited for analysis and test planning, and I was able to use them to generate extremely effective test strategies and plans.

 James peered down at me over the rim of his glasses: “You need to memorize testing mnemonics.”